awsdocs/amazon-s3-userguide/doc_source/replication-add-config.md

        <Prefix>Tax/</Prefix>
     </Filter>

-    <Destination><Bucket>arn:aws:s3:::destinationbucket</Bucket></Destination>
+    <Destination><Bucket>arn:aws:s3:::destination-bucket-name</Bucket></Destination>

   </Rule>
 </ReplicationConfiguration>
 ```
 If you specify the `Filter` element, you must also include the `Priority` and `DeleteMarkerReplication` elements\.
-In this example, priority is irrelevant because there is only one rule\.
+In this example, `Priority` is irrelevant because there is only one rule\.
 In the following configuration, the filter specifies one prefix and two tags\.
 The rule applies to the subset of objects that have the specified key prefix and tags\.
-Specifically, it applies to object that have the `Tax/` prefix in their key names and the two specified object tags\.
-Priority doesn't apply because there is only one rule\.
+Specifically, it applies to object that have the `Tax/` prefix in their key names and the two specified object tags\. `Priority` doesn't apply because there is only one rule\.

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <ReplicationConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">
-  <Role>arn:aws:iam::AcctID:role/role-name</Role>
+  <Role>arn:aws:iam::account-id:role/role-name</Role>
   <Rule>
     <Status>Enabled</Status>
     <Priority>1</Priority>